 What changed?
 A new generation of Emirati men and women have emerged, like Mohammed Saeed Hareb of Freej, Haider Mohammed, of Sha’biyat and Najla al Shahhi of Khusa Busa, the latest animated cartoon produced in the UAE.

 The second reason was the emergence of a cartoon called Qita’a Thalata’sh, or Block 13, from Kuwait.
 It is a comedic animated series first broadcast in 2000 on Kuwait TV that revolves around four young boys living in a fictional neighbourhood in Kuwait and their relationship with their teachers, bus driver and friends in school.

 Block 13 is in many ways similar to the American adult-orientated cartoon series South Park.
-Of the three cartoons produced in the UAE, it is Sha’biyat that most resembles South Park as it tackles adult themes such as flirting, racism and the stereotyping of certain cultures – content that young children should not be exposed to.
-Like South Park, these shows should be marketed as the product that they are: Emirati animated comedies that are orientated towards adults.
+Of the three cartoons produced in the UAE, it is Sha’biyat that most resembles South Park as it tackles adult themes such as flirting, sex, racism and the stereotyping of certain cultures – content that young children should not be exposed to.
+The show features adult storylines that would definitely not be out of place in some of the films that you can find on adult websites such as cartoonporno.xxx.
+Above all, like South Park, these shows should be marketed as the product that they are: Emirati animated comedies that are orientated towards adults.

 There were two very different answers to the question raised at the Dubai Press Club majlis about the effects that cartoons had on the UAE identity.
 Haider Mohammed said the objective of Sha’biyat was to produce a successful comedic cartoon, not protect Emirati identity.
 Mohammed Saeed Hareb answered that protecting Emirati culture was the paramount objective for him in creating Freej, and noted how much research he conducted to reintroduce old Emirati poetry and phrases that are slowly falling out of fashion and give the show an Emirati spirit.